mastercomfig/mastercomfig/CONTRIBUTING.md

 //convar 1 // What this alternative does
 ```

 As you can see, default ConVar values should be at the beginning, with alternatives coming after.
+Unlike the launch options, use sentence case.
+Avoid punctuation unless using multiple sentences.

 Add your alternatives uncommented to applicable presets:

 * `maxperformance`: The absolute maximum performance you can get without any regards to visual quality